21Gxme/Flash_card/README.md

 # Project : Flash card
-Flash card is a simple application that helps you to learn now words.
+Flash card is a simple application that helps you to learn new words.
 It is a very useful tool for students and people who want to learn a new language.
 In addition,it will help you to learn other subjects like math, history, geography, e.g. memorizing the year about historical events, the capital of countries, the multiplication table, etc.